WPBeginner

 Email fields

-Click the big orange ‘Save’ button when you’re done.
+Click the big orange ‘Save’ button when you are done.

-Now your form is set up and it’s time to place it on our WordPress website.
-For this example, we’ll put it in the sidebar.
+Your form is set up, and it’s time to place it on our WordPress website.
+For this example, we will put it in the sidebar.

-Go to Appearance » Widgets page to add the WPForms widget to your sidebar.
+On the other hand, if you are using a classic theme, you can go to the Appearance » Widgets page to add the WPForms block to your sidebar.

 Grow Your Email List Faster with OptinMonster

-Did you know that more than 70% of your website visitors will never visit it again?
-The Internet is just too big and there are tons of websites and competition is fierce in most industries.
+Did you know that over 70% of your website visitors will never revisit it?
+The Internet is just too big, with tons of websites, and competition is fierce in most industries.

 This is where OptinMonster comes in.
-It is the best conversion optimization software in the world and allows you to easily convert website visitors into subscribers and customers.
+It is the best conversion optimization software in the world and allows you to convert website visitors into subscribers and customers easily.

-With this optin software, you can set up welcome mats, exit-intent popups, slide-in forms, floating bars, and more optin styles to capture the most email subscribers possible.
+This optin software lets you set up welcome mats, exit-intent popups, slide-in forms, floating bars, and more optin styles to capture the most email subscribers possible.

 OptinMonster exit-intent popup